gunarevuri/dwh_practice/README.md

 This project includes five script files:

-- analytics.py runs a few queries on the created star schema to validate that the project has been completed successfully.
-- create_cluster.py is where the AWS components for this project are created programmatically
+- create_cluster.py is where the AWS SDK, with some boilerplate code.
 - create_table.py is where fact and dimension tables for the star schema in Redshift are created.
 - etl.py is where data gets loaded from S3 into staging tables on Redshift and then processed into the analytics tables on Redshift.
-- sql_queries.py where SQL statements are defined, which are then used by etl.py, create_table.py and analytics.py.
+- sql_queries.py where SQL statements are defined, which are then used by etl.py, create_table.py and single_query_insert.py an alternative to etl.py file
-- README.md is current file.
-- requirements.txt with python dependencies needed to run the project
+- requirements.txt with python dependencies which required to run this project

-## Database schema design
-State and justify your database schema design and ETL pipeline.

 #### Staging Tables
 - staging_events